 Panama Residency by Investment – Key Takeaways

-Yes, Panama offers several residency-by-investment programs such as the Qualified Investor Visa, the Friendly Nations Visa, the Self-Solvency Visa, and the Forestry Investor Visa.
+Panama’s residency-by-investment program offers foreign nationals the opportunity to obtain residency by investing in the country.
+There are several residency-by-investment programs in Panama, including the Qualified Investor Visa, Friendly Nations Visa, Self-Solvency Visa, and Forestry Investor Visa.
 These programs allow foreign nationals to live legally in Panama and become eligible for Panamanian citizenship via naturalization after five years of continuous residence.

 Panama Residency by Investment is often referred to as Panama Citizenship by Investment.
 However, Panama does not offer a direct route to citizenship by investment.
-Foreign nationals who want Panamanian citizenship can obtain residency through an RBI program first and then apply for citizenship after 5 years on permanent resident status.
+Foreign nationals who want Panamanian citizenship can obtain residency through an RBI program first and then apply for citizenship through naturalization after 5 years as a permanent resident.

 - Territorial tax system: Panama taxes only income earned within the country.
 Foreign-sourced income is not taxed, and there is no inheritance tax.